Millburn High School: Awards, recognition and rankings

 Schooldigger.com ranked the school tied for 31st out of 381 public high schools statewide in its 2011 rankings (a decrease of 9 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (93.5%) and language arts literacy (98.5%) components of the High School Proficiency Assessment (HSPA).

-In 2005–06, the school averaged an 1860 combined SAT score, seventh highest of all public high schools statewide, and the highest score for any non-magnet general admission high school.
+In 2005–06, the school averaged an 1860 combined SAT score, seventh highest of all public high schools statewide and the highest score for any non-magnet general admission high school.

 In 1998, Jay Mathews, an author and education reporter, named Millburn High School the second-best public school in the country, according to ratios of students taking AP exams.

-In January 2021, a team of students from Millburn High School celebrated when the squad was chosen as a Top Team in App Development Challenge (ADC) of NASA headed by the Office of STEM Engagement of the Johnson Space Center.
+In January 2021, a team of students from Millburn High School was chosen as a Top Team in App Development Challenge (ADC) of NASA headed by the Office of STEM Engagement of the Johnson Space Center.

 Reports from the school year 2020-2021 show that Millburn High School had the highest SAT scores of any non-magnet public school in the state, with average SAT scores of 1358.

 Athletics

 The Millburn High School Millers compete in the Super Essex Conference, which is comprised of public and private high schools in Essex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 realignment, the school had competed in the Skyline Division of the Northern Hills Conference.
 With 1,047 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Freedom White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.Cooper, Darren.
 "NJ football: Super Football Conference revised schedules for 2020 regular season", The Record, July 23, 2020.
 Accessed March 22, 2021.
 "The Super Football Conference has 112 teams that will play across 20 divisions."
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

-Known primarily for its consistently strong boys' and girls' tennis and fencing teams, Millburn has been a regular contender for state titles in these sports.
 The school teams are officially called the Millburn Millers.
 However, most teams simply call themselves Millburn.

-The boys track team won the Group II spring track state championship in 1957 and the Group III title in 1960.
+The boys track team won the Group II spring / outdoor track state championship in 1957 and the Group III title in 1960.